zeahmed/NeuralASR/README.md

 - Make it deep learning platform independent i.e. include Caffe, CNTK, torch etc.

 ## Contribution
 Contributions are welcome on any area of the system.
-The following is a list of major contributor in this repository
+The following is a list of major contributor(s).

 - Zeeshan Ahmed (zeeshan.ahmed.za at gmail dot com)